SAURAVboi/Love-Calculator/README.md

 The calculation is entirely for fun, providing users with a playful result each time they try different name combinations!

----

-This version gives a brief technical breakdown of how the project works while keeping it light and fun!

 #Additional Resources
 •Explore the [Codemun YouTube channel ](https://youtu.be/TxyWL_f9WTs?si=cVzuU38Fgud1NaP0_)for coding tutorials.